YasinAhmet/SPTarkov-Manual-Flea-Market-Price-Updater/README.md

 *This mod is meant to be used with lots of different price packs, a.k.a more than a couple Jsons.
 If you dump all of your manual prices in a single file, it will be hard to operate for you.

 *RGD-5 Hand Grenade is 25k rubbles for testing purposes.
 Don't forget to remove it from MyTestPricePack.json

+EDIT: I did not know how to use jsons back then ;)